 Localised pulmonary haemorrhage is a descriptive term for a pulmonary haemorrhage restricted to a particular focal region of the lung.
 It can range from involving a small focus of haemorrhage to a whole lobe.

-A focal pulmonary haemorrhage can occur from a number of causes
+Focal pulmonary haemorrhage can occur from a number of causes: